Kaimary/CycleSQL/README.md

 To tackle the problem, Cyclesql introduces natural language explanations of query results as self-provided feedback and uses the feedback to validate the correctness of the translation iteratively, hence improving the overall translation accuracy.

-This is the approach taken by the CycleSQL method.
+This is the approach used in the CycleSQL method.

 ### ❓ How it works